-All eligible women (aged from 25-64) will automatically receive their invitation letter from the Primary Care Support England (PCSE) to attend for screening.
-Women who have cervical samples taken outside the NHS cervical screening programme may contact their GP to say that they have had cervical cytology done privately.
-The GP/practice should then advise the woman that her private cervical cytology test results are not routinely captured in the NHS screening programme and that she is eligible for her routine test and should attend for this.
+All eligible women (aged from 25-64) will automatically receive their invitation letter from the CSAS to attend for screening.
+Women who have cervical samples taken outside the NHS cervical screening programme may contact their GP to say that they have had cervical screening in the private sector.
+The GP/practice should then advise the woman that her private cervical screening test results are not routinely captured in the NHS screening programme and that she is eligible for her routine test and should attend for this.

 However, please be aware that there should be a 3-month interval between any private sample and one taken as part of the NHSCSP to ensure an adequate sample has been taken.

 Inappropriate and ‘out of programme’ samples